 Associate Director of Community Outreach

 Jen DePaolo is the Associate Director of Community Outreach at the Harwood Art Center.
 Her work at Harwood involves grant research, writing and administration and overseeing and integrating Harwood's outreach programs across our events, program development, and community networking.
 She curates community arts exhibitions including an exhibition of work by youth in our Creative Roots Outreach Program at12x12 and Encompass.
 In addition to her work at Harwood, Jen is a nationally exhibited studio artist and community organizer.
 She and Ebony Booth co-founded Burque Noir, a mulit-media showcase for visual and performing African American artists in Albuquerque.
 Jen leads the What Becomes project, which won a Fulcrum Fund from 516 Arts and the Andy Warhol Foundation.
 She partners with Edible NM Magazine owner Stephanie Cameron on Gathered: Pop-up Celebrations of Art and Food.
 Jennifer’s writing has been published in the international journal, Ceramics, Art and Perception and Ceramics Monthly.

 Programs & Operations Coordinator

 Staci is a visual artist, arts educator, and arts administrator.
 She first began her work with Harwood in 2009 as an apprentice in the Mayor's Art Institute, and she has been involved in the Harwood community ever since.
 Staci is an Albuquerque native and holds a BA in Art Studio from UNM.
-Although Staci has been involved in the Harwood through the Mayor’s Art Institute in the past, she is excited to work as a staff member for the organization.
-Her roles at Harwood include co-managing and serving as registrar of Art Camp, overseeing our on-site artist studios, bookkeeping, and general administrative and staff support.
+Her roles at Harwood include co-managing and serving as registrar of Art Camp, overseeing our on-site artist studios, bookkeeping, communications and social media management, co-curating Harwood’s galleries and exhibtions program and general administrative and staff support.

 Community Relations Coordinator